mparchment/salsabil-io/src/content/blog/hanbali-aqidah.md

 - *Durrat al-Madiyyah* by Muhamamd b.
 Ahmad al-Saffarini

 This is al-Saffarini’s famed poem on aqa’id.
 It must be accompanied with *Mukhtasar Lawami’ al-Anwar* by Hasan al-Shatti, his summary of al-Saffarini’s much longer commentary.
-Supplement this with ‘Abdullah al-’Abdullah's invaluable footnotes, titled *al-Taqrirat al-Hanbaliyyah*.
+Supplement this with ‘Abdullah al-’Abdullah's excellent commentary *al-Taqrirat al-Hanbaliyyah*.

 - *Al-Tabsirah* by Abu Ya'la b. al-Farra'